technyon/nuki_hub/README.md

 For more information check the related issue:<br>
 https://github.com/technyon/nuki_hub/issues/39
 <br><br>
 Also, check that pairing is allowed.
-In the smartphone app, go to Settings --> Features & Configuration --> Button & LED and make sure "Bluetooh Pairing" is enabled.
+In the smartphone app, go to Settings --> Features & Configuration --> Button & LED and make sure "Bluetooh Pairing" is enabled.<br>

+A note about the [M5Stack PoESP32 Unit](https://docs.m5stack.com/en/unit/poesp32).
+Here the initial Bluetooth reception is very poor (range less than one meter).
+The reason is that the module does not have an antenna on the PCB, but only an IPEX connector.
+By retrofitting an external SMA antenna (IPEX, or other names U.FL, IPAX, IPX, AMC, MHF, UMCC), bluetooth/Wifi works over several meters.<br><br>

 ### In Home Assistant, the lock is shown as unavailable